How to Increase Reviews Fast (Without Begging) | GenM AI Answers

 They skip follow-up

-They don’t close the loop
+They do not close the loop

 Fast: timing + follow-up Clean: one link, one ask Consistent: weekly cadence